 The Anti-Kickback Statute provides penalties for individuals or entities that knowingly and willfully offer, pay, solicit, or receive remuneration to induce or reward business payable (or reimbursable) under the Medicare or other federal healthcare programs.
 In addition to applicable criminal sanctions, an individual or entity may be excluded from participation in the Medicare and other federal healthcare programs and subject to civil monetary penalties.
 Civil penalties for violating the Anti-Kickback Statute may include penalties of up to \$50,000 per kickback plus three times the amount of kickback.
-Criminal penalties for violating the Anti-Kickback Statute may include for violating the Anti-Kickback Statute may include fines, imprisonment, or both.
+Criminal penalties for violating the Anti-Kickback Statute may include fines, imprisonment, or both.